What to Look for When Shopping for Car Insurance: Complete Guide

 • Clear, itemized policy declarations page

-• Transparent explanation of exclusions
+• Transparent explanation of exclusions upfront

-• Straightforward claims filing process
+• Straightforward, well-documented claims process

-• Low NAIC complaint ratio
+• Low NAIC complaint ratio relative to company size

 Cons